jakeday/chromebook-pixel-slackware/README.md

 9. If you have an sd card inserted, press Esc and choose item 2
 10. You're now booted into Slackware64!

+Just to note, it might be a good idea to put the following into the append section of your lilo.conf file:

+libata.force=noncq

+This will disable NCQ on the drive and prevent possible lockups.

 **Compiling Slackware Kernel**

 For everything to work correctly, we need to compile the 4.1 series kernel.
 I used 4.1.5 and will use that in this guide.